Writing Ourselves Home

 Week 3 / Watersheds and Watershed Moments: Our homes are part of a watershed, the area that is drained by a river, creek, stream or other defining ground of our waterways.
 At the same time, we'll look at the watershed moments of our lives that changed everything, and how to gain greater vision of what such moments mean, and how to understand, honor, and learn from our inner and outer watersheds.

 Week 4 / Ecoregions and Mapping Our Stories: Expanding out, we land in our land form, whether we live in the tallgrass prairie, the eastern woodlands, the Sonoran desert, the Rocky Mountains or elsewhere.
-In exploring a little more about the common plant and animal associations of our area, we can also cultivate greater connections with the more-than-human species among us.
-At the same time we look at mapping where we live in place, we'll play with mapping where we are in time by following the stories we've lived.
+In exploring a little more about the common plant and animal associations of your area, you can also cultivate greater connections with the more-than-human species among us.
+At the same time we look at mapping where we live in place, we'll play with mapping where we are in time by following the lines and curves of the stories we've lived.

-Week 5 / Earth and Sky: We're part of an evolving, ailing, regenerating, suffering, and changing planet.
+Week 5 / Earth and Sky: We're part of an evolving, ailing, regenerating, suffering and changing planet.
 At the same time, the sky begins at our feet, and we live in weather -- both inner and outer.
-This week journeys across the lands and skies of our imaginations as we use our writing to connect with the larger planet and constantly shifting sky.
+This week journeys into the centers of our earths and sweeps across the skies of our imaginations as we use our writing to connect with the larger planet and constantly shifting sky.

-Week 6 / The Cosmos: The Visible and Invisible: Our planet rotates in a vast universe, and beyond our universe, universes beyond universes.
-In concentrating on what we can learn about the cosmos and our local universe, we'll also travel through the cosmos of our infinite imaginations.
-This week also includes some circling back to body and place to better see the concentric circles of home where we live, what we've created, and what calls to us beyond this call.
+Week 6 / The Cosmos: Our planet floats in a vast universe, and beyond our universe, universes beyond universes, only a sliver visible to us.
+In concentrating on what we can learn about the cosmos and our local universe, we'll also journey through the cosmos of our infinite imaginations.
+This week also includes some circling back to body and place prompts to better see the concentric circles of home where we live, what we've created, and what calls to us beyond this call.